crazybie/linear_ac/README.md

 ## Compare with pool
 1. More generel than pool.
 Linear allocator can allocate different types of objects.
 3. Reduce the gc object scanning overhead.
 The allocator is just a few byte array.
-5. Much simpler and faster on recliming memores.
+5. Much simpler and faster on recliming memories.
 No need to mannually release each object allocated from the linear allocator, just reset the allocation cursor and all is done.

 ## Possible Usage
 1. Global memory never need to be released. (configs, global systems)